drhsqlite/fossil-mirror/www/server/windows/iis.md

 This is a very simple configuration.
 You can do more complicated and interesting things with this, such as redirecting only `/code` URLs to Fossil by setting the Pattern in step 6 to “`^/code(.*)$`”.
+(You would also need to pass `--baseurl http://example.com/code` in the `fossil server` command to make this work properly.)
 IIS would then directly serve all other URLs.
 You could also intermix ASP.NET applications in the URL scheme in this way.

 See the documentation on [URL Rewrite rules][urr] for more ideas.